-Letters of Agreement (LOA) are in place for GGU and SU that allow for additional compensation for meal periods and are specific only to wildland fire activities and not to all Forestry activities (i.e., long hours doing timber or resource field work).
+LOAs for additional meal breaks (apply only to Forestry) are in place for GGU and SU that allow for additional compensation for meal periods and are specific only to wildland fire activities and not to all Forestry activities (i.e., long hours doing timber or resource field work).
 These LOAs are intended to recognize the shifting hours and start times that are so prevalent in high fire danger situations, increased preparedness levels, fire occurrence, and fire assignment.
 The LOAs allow for calculating payment for meal breaks based on continuous hours of work rather than looking at time prior to and after normal shift assignments.
 The LOAs apply when in work status 2 hours or more in addition to a normal shift.
 LTC union members are covered under their contract.